 Assets acquired with tenants in place may be subject to sub-leases granted within the security of tenure provisions of the Landlord and Tenant Act 1954.
-This may be less attractive if assets are purchased for future development possibilities as ending the tenancies will require the

-Council to satisfy one of the grounds under the Act to take back possession.
-Conditions of tenure will therefore be a further important consideration in any investment decision.
+This is less attractive if assets are purchased for future development possibilities, as ending the tenancies requires the Council to satisfy one of the grounds under the Act to take back possession.
+Conditions of tenure is therefore a further important consideration in any investment decision and is reviewed as part of the acquisition business case.